 Instead of the frequency of notifications you push out, it is important to know how many of them are actually getting delivered.
 Push notifications might not really get delivered to your target audience because of various reasons – network or simply because they have been disabled.

 Tracking this number will let you know just how many of your customers or target audience are active.
 This data can then be further segregated to identify those who should be approached via other means of communication.

-2. Open rate and click through rate
+2. Open rate and click-through rate

 Since every notification is sent out with the goal of getting a visitor or user to complete a certain action, these metrics are important.
-Analysing these numbers will let you know just how many people are actually interested in what the notification offered them and how many are simply ignoring it.
+Analyzing these numbers will let you know just how many people are actually interested in what the notification offered them and how many are simply ignoring it.

 3. Interaction via push notifications

 Continuing on the point above, tracking interaction is extremely important for businesses.
 This number will not just help you understand who your most active customers are, but will also help you identify the peak hours for engagement and the relevance of the notifications you sent to him.